On Campus Student Employment

 • What is the Hiring process?

-2. Go see the Director of Financial Aid in Presser Hall to check your Federal Work Study Eligibility.
+1. Go see Financial Aid in the Welcome Center to check your Federal Work Study eligibility.

-6. Once you have completed the onboarding process in paylocity, you and your supervisor will get an email of approval that you can start working.
+6. After you complete the meeting, you and your supervisor will get an email of approval that you can start working

 • What departments hire Work Study students?